chaezenp/digits/index.md

 <img src="doc/digits-list-contacts-page.png">

-Additionally, you can use the note feature to leave timestamped notes on any contact.
+Additionally, you can use the note feature to leave timestamped notes on any Contact.

 You click the "Edit" link to go to the Edit Contacts page, shown next.

 #### Edit Contacts page

-After clicking on the "Edit" link associated with a contact, the page it displays allows you to change and save it:
+After clicking on the "Edit" link associated with a Contact, the page it displays allows you to change and save it:

 <img src="doc/digits-contacts-edit-page.png">